robric/wiki-contrail-controller/QoS.md

 Similarly all traffic with 802.1p value of 6 and 7 are mapped to forwarding class *FC1*, rest to *FC2*.

 ##QoS config object marking on packet
-### Traffic originated by VMI
+### Traffic originated by Virtual machine interface
 1. If interface sends a IP packet to another VM in remote compute node, then this DSCP value in IP header value would be used to look up in cos-config table, and the tunnel header would be marked with DSCP, 802.1p and MPLS EXP bit as specified by forwarding-class.
 2. If VM sends a layer 2 non IP packet with 802.1p value, then corresponding 802.1p value would be used to look into qos-config table and corresponding forwarding-class DSCP, 802.1p and MPLS EXP value would be written to tunnel header.
-3. If VM sends a packet a IP packet to VM in same compute node, then DSCP value in IP header would be matched in qos-config and corresponding forwarding class would be used to overwrite IP header with new DSCP value and 802.1p value.
+3. If VM sends an IP packet to VM in same compute node, then DSCP value in IP header would be matched in qos-config and corresponding forwarding class would be used to overwrite IP header with new DSCP value and 802.1p value.

-###Traffic destined to VM
+###Traffic destined to Virtual machine interface
 1. If a tunneled packet is received DSCP value in the tunnel IP header would be used to look in qos-config table and corresponding DSCP value would be written to inner payload IP header.
-2. If VM receives a IP packet from VM in same compute node, then DSCP value in IP header would be matched in qos-config and corresponding forwarding class would be used to overwrite IP header with new DSCP value and 802.1p value.
+2. If VM receives an IP packet from VM in same compute node, then DSCP value in IP header would be matched in qos-config and corresponding forwarding class would be used to overwrite IP header with new DSCP value and 802.1p value.

 ### Traffic from vhost interface
 QoS config can be applied on IP traffic coming from vhost interface.
 DSCP value in packet would be used to lookup into cos-config object specified on vhost, and corresponding forwarding-class specified DSCP and 802.1p value would be rewritten on packet.